camunda-community-hub/zeebe-client-node-js/README.md

 With Zeebe 0.21 onward, long polling is supported for clients, and is used by default.
 Rather than polling continuously for work and getting nothing back, a client can poll once and leave the request open until work appears.
 This reduces network traffic and CPU utilization in the server.
 Every JobActivation Request is appended to the event log, so continuous polling can significantly impact broker performance, especially when an exporter is loaded (see [here](https://github.com/zeebe-io/zeebe-client-node-js/issues/64#issuecomment-520233275)).

+Long polling sends the `ActivateJobs` command to the broker, and waits for up to the long poll interval for jobs to be available, rather than returning immediately with an empty response if no jobs are available at that moment.

-The default long polling period is 30s.
+The default long poll duration is 30s.

-To use a different long polling period, pass in a long poll timeout in milliseconds to the client.
+To use a different long polling duration, pass in a long poll timeout in milliseconds to the client.
 All workers created with that client will use it.
 Alternatively, set a period per-worker.

 Long polling for workers is configured in the ZBClient like this: